Businesses are being reminded to adhere to Government rules following the announcement of another national lockdown.

 If prohibition notices are not followed, or fixed penalty notices not paid, businesses may also be taken to court with magistrates able to impose potentially unlimited fines.

-If enforcement action is taken, the details of any premises involved will become a matter of public record and may ultimately be published in the media.
+If enforcement action is taken, the details of any premises involved will become a matter of public record.

-“Everyone needs to do their bit to stop the spread of Coronavirus.
+Councillor Ron Shepherd, portfolio holder for safer and stronger communities, said: “Everyone needs to do their bit to stop the spread of coronavirus.

 “Businesses that ignore the regulations and remain open are putting lives at risk.